 - Condition of floors, carpets and walkways

 - Night Safety Walk Program

 Administered by the Public Safety Advisory Board (see section V), this program focuses on identifying and correcting exterior hazards that may be present at night on campus (e.g. dim lighting or potential hiding areas for criminal activity).
-Walks are conducted twice per year and participation from the entire University community is encouraged.
+Walks are conducted once per year and participation from the entire University community is encouraged.

 - Chemical Hygiene Audit Program